 Always check that the plants you are buying will suit the position you want to grow them in.

-Plant irises in spring once the frosts have finished.
+Plant irises in spring once there are no risks of frosts.
 Irises are technically rhizomes, which is a clump of fleshy root.
 This means they should be planted near the soil surface, rather than deep underground like traditional bulbs.

 Place the rhizomes of sun-loving varieties just on the surface and cover the little roots with a soil.
 Position the crowns of moisture-lovers just below the ground.